Cotalker/documentation/docs/documentation/automation/question_exec_extras/set_responses_values.md

 ### Property
-**Description**: Used on [multiple choice component collection types](/docs/documentation/admin/survey/components/multiple_choice#collection-type) when the elements of the indicated collection are given as options.
+**Description**: Used on multiple-choice component collection types](/docs/documentation/admin/survey/components/multiple_choice#collection-type) when the elements of the indicated collection are given as options.
 **Content Type Code**: `application/vnd.cotalker.survey+property`
 **Notes**: Use an [ObjectId<COTProperty\>](/docs/documentation/models/databases/model_properties) array, i.e., the `_id` of the [elements (properties)](/docs/documentation/models/databases/model_properties) to return as values.